Critical Risk →

 sequentialthinking

 A detailed tool for dynamic and reflective problem-solving through thoughts.
 This tool helps analyze problems through a flexible thinking process that can adapt and evolve.
 Each thought can build on, question, or revise previous insights as understanding deepens.
-When to use this tool: - Breakin...
+When to use this tool: - Breaking...

-Part of the Clear Thought Server MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Clear Thought Server server.

 AI agents may call sequentialthinking to permanently remove or destroy resources in Clear Thought Server.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call sequentialthinking in a loop, permanently destroying resources in Clear Thought Server.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.